PROGRAMS AT MUSIC ON MAIN

 2-3 Year Olds

-In the past, I have recommended to parents to wait until their child is 6 years old to start piano lessons.
+In the past, we have recommended to parents to wait until their child is 6 years old to start piano lessons.
 However, there is so much opportunity for children to learn and develop through music at a younger age.
-I have created a curriculum that encapsulates the development of the whole child through music.
-This program applies to 2-5 year old children and helps prepare them for private lessons at age 6.
+We have created a curriculum that encapsulates the development of the whole child through music.
+This program applies to 2 and 3-year-old children and helps prepare them for private lessons at age 6.

 • Rhythm through Whole Body Movement